astropy/astropy-APEs/APE2.rst

 mentioned in the release notes for a new version.
-Furthermore, when possible, a backwards incompatible change should generate an `AstropyDeprecationWarning` for at least one feature release version before actually making the change permanent, to allow an opportunity for codes to transition to the new interface.
+Furthermore, when possible, a backwards incompatible change should generate an `AstropyDeprecationWarning` for at least one feature release version before actually making the change permanent, to allow codes to transition to the new interface.
+A future APE may add to or change this with a more concrete policy on when and for how long something should be deprecated.